 Your Belfast Murals Tour begins in the Shankill Road area of Belfast which is (Protestant/British), where your Black Taxi Cab driver will explain a detailed history of the area.
 We begin in 1690, when King William the 3rd arrived in Ireland to defeat King James the 2nd at the famous Battle Of The Boyne.
 There will then be an explanation about the recent troubles, which started in 1969 and ended when the peace agreement was signed in 1998.

-You will go for a short walk around the area, where your black taxi cab driver will explain the loyalist wall murals and what they represent.
+You will go for a short walk around the area, where your black taxi cab driver will explain the loyalist murals Belfast has in the area and what they represent.
 You will have the opportunity to take your own photographs of the Belfast murals.

 The peace walls were designed to separate the Catholic (Nationalist) and Protestant (Unionist) populations in Belfast.
 The first ‘peace lines’ were erected, following the outbreak of violence in 1969 in Northern Ireland.